hindu-comm/weblogs/manasataramgini/2015/11/2015-11-25_a-geopolitical-round-up-last-week-of-nov-2015.md

 the Rus and make them geopolitically insignificant.
 When Putin revived the Rus, some said the Rus had found their feet again.
 But we felt that Putin might not be able to stem the slide.
-Rather, he would only incite the western mleccha-s headed by the Anglosphere to deploy the next round of action against the Rus.
+Rather, he would only incitethe western mleccha-s headed by the Anglosphere to deploy the next round of action against the Rus.
 This indeed came in the form of Georgia and Ukraine.
 But Putin’s resolute action in both places minimized the damage.
 At least on the Georgian front the Rus seem to be